 Despite the Jensens’ objections, the board opted for the Italian option, eventually selecting a proposal by the Milanese firm Superleggera Touring.
 The design was further refined by Vignale, which was also commissioned to build the bodies.
 The new car, which revived the Interceptor name, debuted in October 1966 at the International Motor Show at London’s Earls Court.

 Riding the same tubular steel chassis as the earlier Jensen C-V8 and sharing the C-V8’s big American engine, the new Interceptor’s Italian body had interesting details and somewhat awkward proportions, marked by a big glass rear hatch reminiscent of the tail of Plymouth’s unloved 1964-1966 Barracuda fastback.
-Mechanically, the Interceptor was quite orthodox, with antediluvian touches like a chassis whose front suspension still used kingpins and lever-action shocks doubling as upper wishbones (like GM’s prewar “Knee-Action” layout), but it had plenty of raw power from its big 6,276 cc (383 cu. in.)
-Chrysler V8 — 325 gross horsepower (242 kW) — and the fine TorqueFlite automatic, which was far better than the lackluster Borg-Warner transmissions then offered by Jaguar and Aston Martin.
-(A Chrysler four-speed manual transmission was nominally optional, but few Interceptors had it and the option disappeared early on.)
+Mechanically, the Interceptor was quite orthodox, with antediluvian touches like a chassis whose front suspension still used kingpins and lever-action shocks doubling as upper wishbones (like GM’s superseded “Knee-Action” layout), but it had plenty of raw power from its big 6,276 cc (383 cu. in.)
+Chrysler V8 — 325 gross horsepower (242 kW) — and the option of Chrysler’s fine TorqueFlite automatic, which was far better than the lackluster Borg-Warner transmissions then offered by Jaguar and Aston Martin.
+(A Chrysler four-speed manual transmission was optional, but TorqueFlite eventually proved more popular.)

 Although the Interceptor was bodied in steel rather than fiberglass and aluminum and was therefore significantly heavier than the CV-8, performance remained formidable: 0-60 mph (0-97 km/h) in just over 7 seconds and a top speed of more than 130 mph (210 km/h).
 Handling was generally good, although it was easy to overpower the rear tires with the throttle and the tail wasn’t easy to catch when it broke loose.
 Big disc brakes provided fine stopping power.